Home

 The Wheel of the Year is a fundamental concept in the worship of Our Mother God.
 The cycles of nature on earth represent both the primal Sacred Drama and a map of the metaphysical cosmos.

-Here we have a complete diagram of the Wheel of the Year (please click it for a magnified view).
+Here we have a complete diagram of the Wheel of the Year.
+Please click it for a magnified view.

-Once you have enlarged the image you can use the Command + and - keys
+Once you have enlarged the image you can use the Ctrl + and - keys (Windows) or Command + and - (Mac) to resize the Wheel to your exact requirements.

-As we see, the Déanic year is divided into thirteen twenty-eight-day months and five seasons (one of which is only one month long).
+As we see, the Déanic year is divided into thirteen twenty-eight-day months and five seasons, one of which is only one month long.

 The four three-month seasons correspond to the four directions and the four terrestrial elements (water, fire, earth, and air) while the fifth season corresponds to the fifth element (aethyr or akasha) and the vertical direction.